sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### Privileged

-To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the [privileged](#privileged) and [monitoring](#monitoring-stack) components in your components list.
+To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the [privileged](#privileged) and [monitoring](#monitoring-stack) components in your component list.

 This will enable Kubernetes service discovery for the frontend and also provide privileged access and run all Sourcegraph services as the root user by adding [cadvisor component](#deploy-cadvisor) in the list.